 On October 22, 1791, Sheriff Cornelius Hogeboom of Hudson, New York, was shot as he attempted to serve a writ of ejectment becoming the first known law enforcement officer to be killed in the line of duty.
-Since then, over 21,000 Law Enforcement Officers have given their lives protecting freedom, justice and the American way of life.
+Since then, over 21,000 Law Enforcement Officers have given their lives protecting freedom, justice, and the American way of life.
 This tragic loss of life is not foreign to the Gulfport Police Department.
-Since the founding of the City of Gulfport in 1898, eight of Gulfport’s Finest have given their lives in order to preserve the peace and security of our community.
+Since the founding of the City of Gulfport in 1898, ten of Gulfport’s Finest have given their lives in order to preserve the peace and security of our community.
 It is not how these officers died that made them heroes, it is how they lived.
 These courageous officers will forever live in our hearts and minds as we keep watch in their absence.

 On December 19, 1900, Town Marshal Walter E. Richardson was shot and killed while responding to a disturbance of the peace call.
 While dealing with a disorderly male, two younger males walked up behind him and shot him three times in the back.
 Albert Lewis, his son Joseph Lewis and a nephew were identified as the suspects.
 Joseph Lewis was charged with the murder after his capture the next day.
 Richardson was 33 years old at the time of his death.
 He was survived by his widow.